LiDARTag: A Real-Time Fiducial Tag System for Point Clouds: Pose Estimation and Initialization

-To make gridding easy, the return points of a candidate fiducial marker are mapped under a rigid body transformation, $H$, to a square about the origin of the LiDAR's $(y,z)$-plane, with sides of length equal to that of a tag.
-The transformation's translation vector $T$ and a rotation matrix $R$, as illustrated in Fig. \ref{fig:mapping}, are chosen to minimize the distance from the points $(x_1, \cdots, x_4)$ and $(p_1, \cdots, p_4)$.
-This will be reduced to a (constrained orthogonal) procrustes problem~\citep{gower1975generalized}, namely a problem of the form
+The corners of the \lidartsN, $({X_1}, \cdots, {X_4})$, are estimated from $\tp$.
+The initial guess of a rigid-body transformation is chosen to minimize the distance from the points $(\bar{X_1},\cdots, \bar{X_4})$ and $({X_1}, \cdots, {X_4})$.
+This will be reduced to a (constrained orthogonal) procrustes problem~\cite{gower1975generalized}, namely a problem of the form: